 More videos to be uploaded shortly including a full length Mela documentary filmed in 2010.

-Although we are in the process of confirming all performers for the upcoming Mela event, below are the first batch of confirmed performers for the 2019 Mela event.
-More will be confirmed shortly.
+Although we are in the process of confirming all performers for the upcoming Mela event, below are some of the artists who performed at the 2019 Mela event.
 Every year, local singers, musicians and other artists also take centre stage as people from across Wales are invited to take part and perform on the main stage.
 The Cardiff Mela was formed also to provide a platform for anyone who loves to sing/perform/dance to get involved in the Mela.
 Cardiff Mela is all about opportunity and is open to anyone of all ages.
 The organisers are excited to be able to offer the chance to perform new works that have never been heard before and are keep to provide a platform for this.
 Anyone interested in performing in the Mela can register their details on the 'Contact Us' page.

 The Cardiff Mela is more than music, dance, fashion and live performance.
 Amongst additional activities will include: mehndi artists, music workshops, kids activities, face painting, sports workshops and much more!